Assessments

 Your TA meets with you four times during the semester:

-- Goals Chat (Week 2): Set recruiting goals and development focus using the Goals Worksheet
+- Goals Chat: Set recruiting goals and development focus using the Goals Worksheet

 Make a copy of the Goals Worksheet to create your own version.
-Complete it before your Week 2 chat with your TA.
+Complete it before your first chat with your TA.

 Interview Feedback